 Joel Kerr is one of Montreal’s busiest and most versatile bassists, as well as a composer, arranger and bandleader.
 He is involved in many ongoing creative projects, and immersed in Montreal’s jazz, world and soul music scenes.

-His current project is an electric quartet, a throwback to the musical explosion of the late 60s and early 70s, but with the influence of modern sounds such as indie rock, contemporary classical music, and R&B. The ensemble features Kenny Bibace on guitar, Andrew Boudreau on Fender Rhodes, and Mark Nelson on drums.
+His current project is an electric group, a throwback to the musical explosion of the late 60s and early 70s, but with the influence of modern sounds such as indie rock, contemporary classical music, and R&B. The ensemble features Kenny Bibace on guitar, Andrew Boudreau on Fender Rhodes, Mark Nelson on drums, and Mireille Boily on vocals.
 The group released a new album, False Dawn, in May 2015. (buy it here)

-Joel holds a Master of Music in Jazz Performance degree from McGill University, and recently completed a Master of Library and Information Studies degree, also at McGill University.
+Joel holds a Master of Music in Jazz Performance degree and a Master of Library and Information Studies degree, both from McGill University.